marmelab/react-admin/docs/Inputs.md

 </ReferenceArrayInput>
 ```

-If you need to override the props of the suggestions container (a `Popper` element), you can specify them using the `options.suggestionsContainerProps`.
+If you need to override the props of the suggestion's container (a `Popper` element), you can specify them using the `options.suggestionsContainerProps`.
 For example:

 {% raw %}
 ```jsx